-This coin exchange does not accept any other deposit method than cryptos, so new crypto investors are actually restricted from trading here.
+This coin exchange does not accept any other deposit method than cryptos, so new crypto investors can’t trade here.
 If you don’t have any cryptos but want to start trading here, you will first have to purchase cryptos from another exchange and then, as a second step, deposit them at Chainrift.
-To find an exchange accepting fiat deposits, use our Exchange Finder.
+To find an exchange where you can deposit fiat money, use our Exchange Finder.

 We run all the exchange-websites in Mozilla’s Observatory-test (https://observatory.mozilla.org/).
 The score in such test is one of many indicators of the exchange’s security.
 Chainrift received an F- score in this test.
 This should however be viewed in light of the fact that F is the Mozilla Observatory-score received by the majority of all exchanges in our Cryptocurrency Exchange List.

 We hope you have enjoyed reading the above review.
 We also recommend checking out the following exchanges.
 They are well established in the industry and have also gotten great ratings from the visitors on our site: